loganasherjones/yapconf/docs/sources.rst

 kubernetes
 ----------

-The ``kubernetes`` source type sp77ecifies that yapconf should load the configuration from a `kubernetes ConfigMap`_.
+The ``kubernetes`` source type specifies that yapconf should load the configuration from a `kubernetes ConfigMap`_.
 In order to use the ``kubernetes`` capabilities in yapconf, you need to install the package yapconf uses for kubernetes: